periodontal appointment

 • Receding gums and shaky teeth

-Periodontal disease is mainly caused by a build-up of bacteria in dental plaque, as well as tartar, which is hardened plaque.
-Plaque is a sticky substance that builds up when foods rich in carbohydrates, such as sugars and starches, are left on the teeth.
 To get rid of the bacteria, your immune system releases substances that end up damaging the gums, the root, the periodontal ligament, and the bone.
 This leads to bleeding and swollen gums, a sign of gingivitis.
 Further damage results in the teeth becoming loose, a sign of periodontal disease.

 What are some risk factors that contribute to periodontal disease?

-• Smoking: Smoking is one of the leading risk factors for the development of periodontal disease.
+• Smoking – Smoking is one of the leading risk factors for the development of periodontal disease.
 Also, smoking can lower the chances of successful treatment.

-• Hormonal Changes in Women: Hormonal changes, particularly during pregnancy, can make gums more sensitive, making it easier for gingivitis to develop.
+• Hormonal Changes in Women – Hormonal changes, particularly during pregnancy, can make gums more sensitive, making it easier for gingivitis to develop.

-• Diabetes: People who have diabetes are more likely to develop infections in their gums.
+• Diabetes – People who have diabetes are more likely to develop infections in their gums.

-• Other Illnesses and Treatments: Conditions like AIDS and cancer — and their treatments — can negatively affect the health of gums.
+• Other Illnesses and Treatments – Conditions like AIDS and cancer — and their treatments — can negatively affect the health of gums.

-• Genetic Susceptibility: Some people are more likely to develop gum disease than others due to their genetic predisposition.
+• Genetic Susceptibility – Some people are more likely to develop gum disease than others due to their genetic predisposition.

 Who is at risk of getting periodontal disease?